 Everything I read about getting a drivers license in Playa del Carmen told me that I would need to either take a driver’s test (a quick spin around the block) or they would take my drivers license (issues by the UK) off me and replace it with the Mexican one.
 Obviously, I didn’t like the idea or either of these options!

-So I’m glad to report that I was able to get my Mexican drivers license in Playa del Carmen without handing over my UK drivers license! they just asked me for a photocopy of it… which I did;t have because nothing I read told me I needed it, OOPS!
+So I’m glad to report that I was able to get my Mexican drivers license in Playa del Carmen without handing over my UK drivers license! they just asked me for a photocopy of it… which I didn’t have because nothing I read told me I needed it, OOPS!
 Lucky for me the lady took pity on me as I have my baby with me and she made the copy for me.
 Otherwise, I would have had to go and line up again!
 So be sure to take a copy with you.

 If you don’t have a drivers license from your home country, then you will need to do the test.

-I highly recommend booking all of your Mexico transportation with GuateGo.
+Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I know these guys personally from living in Guatemala, and they look after their customers.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
+If you book through them, you will pay a little more than booking in person at the bus station.
+But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

 Where to go in Playa del Carmen to get a Mexican drivers license